Strong winds topple stage at a campaign rally in northern Mexico, killing at least 9 people

 Videos of the accident showed Máynez waving his arm as the crowd chanted his name.
 But then he looked up to see a giant screen and metal structure toppling toward him.
 He ran rapidly toward the back of the stage to avoid the falling structure, which appeared to consist of relatively light framework pieces as well as what appeared to be a screen with the party’s logo and theater-style lights.

 Máynez has been running third in polls in the presidential race, trailing both front-runner Claudia Sheinbaum of the ruling Morena Party and opposition coalition candidate Xóchitl Gálvez.
-Both sent their condolences.
+Both sent their condolences, and Sheinbaum canceled a campaign event in nearby Monterrey the next day "in solidarity" with victims and their loved ones.

 “My condolences and prayers with the families of the dead, and my wishes for a speedy recovery to all those injured,” wrote Gálvez in a social media post.